 Rev. Jesse Jackson, wife Jacqueline hospitalized for COVID

-The Rev. Jesse Jackson, 79, and his wife, Jacqueline, 77, have been hospitalized after testing positive for COVID-19, according to a statement Saturday.
+The Rev. Jesse Jackson, a famed civil rights leader and two-time presidential candidate, and his wife, Jacqueline, have been hospitalized after testing positive for COVID-19, according to a statement Saturday.

-He is vaccinated against the virus and publicly received his first dose in January.
-The two are being treated at Northwestern Memorial Hospital in Chicago.
+Jesse Jackson, 79, is vaccinated against the virus and received his first dose in January during a publicized event as he urged others to receive the inoculation as soon as possible.
+He and his wife, 77, are being treated at Northwestern Memorial Hospital in Chicago.

-“Doctors are currently monitoring the condition of both,” according to the statement authorized by their son, Jonathan Jackson.
+“Doctors are currently monitoring the condition of both,” according to the statement from Jesse Jackson's nonprofit, the Rainbow/PUSH Coalition.

 “There are no further updates at this time," the statement said.
 "We will provide updates as they become available.”